 Being able to accurately self-localize is critical for most motile organisms.
 In mammals, place cells in the hippocampus appear to be a central component of the brain network responsible for this ability.
 In this work we recorded the activity of a population of hippocampal neurons from freely moving rodents and carried out neural decoding to determine the animals' locations.
-We found that a machine learning approach using recurrent neural networks (RNNs) allowed us to predict the rodents' true positions more accurately than a standard Bayesian method with flat priors.
+We found that a machine learning approach using recurrent neural networks (RNNs) allowed us to predict the rodents' true positions more accurately than a standard Bayesian method with flat priors (i.e. maximum likelihood estimator, MLE) as well as a Bayesian approach with memory (i.e. with priors informed by past activity).
 The RNNs are able to take into account past neural activity without making assumptions about the statistics of neuronal firing.
 Further, by analyzing the representations learned by the network we were able to determine which neurons, and which aspects of their activity, contributed most strongly to the accurate decoding.